pulumi/examples/gcp-py-functions/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Google Cloud Functions
+# Google Cloud Functions in Python

 This example shows how to deploy a Python-based Google Cloud Function.

 The deployed Cloud Function allows you to notify a friend via SMS about how long it will take to arrive at a location.
 This uses the Google Maps API and Twilio, and also benefits from using a [Flic button](https://flic.io) and [IFTTT](https://ifttt.com).
-But none of that is necessary to use Pulumi to provision the Google Cloud Platform resources.
+But none of that is necessary to use Pulumi to provision the Google Cloud Platform functions.

 ## Creating the Stack